vikrampawar/vikrampawar.github.io/_posts/2023-04-18-Starting-A-Course-On-Spring-Boot-Day-01.markdown

 We've gone through the first 3 today, and looked at the 4rth on bean injection briefly.
 We'll start from there in the next class.

 Today's meeting is recorded.
-You can find the link to it here [Master Class Tech A B C D (2023-04-18 06:02 GMT+1)](https://drive.google.com/file/d/1Y66X-1sJSfrGhCemM0Ggh50nbCrNu8mj/view?usp=share_link).
+You can find the link to it here [Spring Boot Day 01 Introduction](https://drive.google.com/file/d/1Y66X-1sJSfrGhCemM0Ggh50nbCrNu8mj/view?usp=share_link).